 Why You Can’t Recycle Pill Bottles Yourself

 Americans fill approximately 4 billion prescriptions each year.
-That doesn’t include the millions of bottles of over-the-counter medications like common pain killers and allergy medications taken every day.
+That doesn’t include the millions of bottles of over-the-counter medications like common painkillers and allergy medications taken every day.
 These empty bottles create tons of plastic waste and have a huge environmental impact.

 The difficulty with pill bottles is that you cannot always recycle pill bottles yourself.
 Curbside recycling services cannot recycle orange, standard prescription bottles because of the type of plastic they are made from.
 However, other recycling options are available.

-The Problem with Recycling Pill Bottles Yourself
+The Problem with Recycling Prescription Pill Bottles Yourself

 Typical orange prescription bottles are made of #5 plastic.
-This is the same kind of plastic found in drinking straws, yogurt tubs, and syrup bottles.
+This is the same kind of plastic in drinking straws, yogurt tubs, and syrup bottles.
 Though it is very common, a limited number of curbside recycling collectors accept this kind of plastic.

-If you put empty pill bottles into your regular recycling bin, it is likely that it will be sorted out and sent to a landfill anyway.
-In a landfill they can take up to 30 years to degrade or end up in waterways contaminating delicate animal ecosystems.
+If you put empty pill bottles into your regular recycling bin, it is likely that they will be sorted out and sent to a landfill anyway.
+In a landfill, they can take up to 30 years to degrade or end up in waterways contaminating delicate animal ecosystems.
 Think of all the pill bottles you have used throughout your life; that is a lot of plastic hanging out for a long time on our planet.

 How to Recycle Pill Bottles

-Recycling medication flat icon.To ensure your pill bottles are properly recycled, you will need to use a recycling provider that handles prescription bottles, #5 plastic, and small plastics specifically.
+To properly recycle your pill bottles, you will need to use a recycling provider that handles prescription bottles, #5 plastic, and small plastics specifically.
 These types of recycling programs will shred the bottles and then recycle the remaining plastic pieces.

 You will not have to worry about drug residue remaining in your bottles.
 These programs include a thorough heating and washing process to remove any traces of your pills.